The slope of fibred surfaces: unitary rank and Clifford index: Clifford-type inequalities for sub-canonical systems

 \end{defn}

-\begin{rem} Let us make some remarks. \begin{itemize} \item The linear system $|V|$ and its linear subsystems $|W|$ are not necessarily complete; \item If $|V|\subseteq |L|$ has a non zero base locus $D_V$, then the linear subsystem:
+\begin{rem} Let us make some remarks. \begin{itemize} \item The linear system $|V|$ and its linear subsystems $|W|$ are not necessarily complete; \item If $|V|\subseteq |L|$ has a non zero base locus $D$, then the linear subsystem:

-destabilizes it, because $\deg|V(-D_{V})|<\deg|V|$ but $\dim|V(-D_{V})|=\dim|V|$.
-So, systems with base points are linearly unstable. \item Again, Clifford's theorem can be rephrased saying that the canonical system on a curve is linearly semistable, and it is stable if and only if the curve is non-hyperelliptic. \item Linear stability was introduced by Mumford in order to develop a simple method to prove GIT stability results, indeed, it is proven in \cite{Mumford} that linear semistability implies Chow stability and in \cite{ACGH2} that linear stability implies Hilbert stability. \end{itemize} \end{rem}
+destabilizes it, because $\deg|V(-D)|<\deg|V|$ but $\dim|V(-D)|=\dim|V|$.
+So, systems with base points are linearly unstable. \item Clearly the definition could be modified considering only base-point free subsystems of $|V|$. \item Again, Clifford's theorem can be rephrased saying that the canonical system on a curve is linearly semistable, and it is stable if and only if the curve is non-hyperelliptic. \item Linear stability was introduced by Mumford in order to develop a simple method to prove GIT stability results, indeed, it is proven in \cite{Mumford} that linear semistability implies Chow stability and in \cite{ACGH2} that linear stability implies Hilbert stability. \end{itemize} \end{rem}